How To Take The Perfect Selfie, According to Science

 If you doubt the validity of the study because the researchers used 3D computer generated models, consider this: When Vogel had real people use the researchers' algorithm for the perfect selfie to guide their shots, their photos were rated 26-percent higher than those taken without it.

-So if Instagram likes are what you're going for, opt for a selfie for your face is centred, evenly lit, and smaller in the frame.
+So if Instagram likes are what you're going for, opt for a selfie for your face is centered, evenly lit, and smaller in the frame.

 Advertisement